-The Jensen-Shannon complexity analysis (Rosso et al., 2007) , which has recently become more widely used in the field of space plasma physics.
-It is based on the concept of permutation entropy, i.e., on finding how different permutation patterns occur in a time series (Bandt and Pompe, 2002).
+The nature of solar wind fluctuations can be assessed using Jensen-Shannon complexity analysis (Rosso et al., 2007), which is based on the concept of permutation entropy, i.e., on finding how different permutation patterns occur in a time series (Bandt and Pompe, 2002).
 Permutations at different time lags can be determined for the fluctuations, straightforwardly allowing for a multi-scale analysis.

 This analysis technique has recently become more widely applied in space plasma physics.
-Previous studies using it the Jensen-Shannon entropy have found solar wind magnetic field fluctuations to be stochastic in nature (e.g., Weck et al., 2015; Weygand and I; ef.
-Bandyopadhyay et al., 2024Weck et al., 2015; Weygand and Kivelson, 2019; Good et al., 2020; Kilpua et al., 2022; Raath et al., 2022).
+Previous studies using it have found solar wind magnetic field fluctuations to be stochastic in nature (e.g., Weck et al., 2015; Weygand and Kivelson, 2019; Good et al., 2020; Kilpua et al., 2022; Raath et al., 2022; Kilpua et al., 2024; cf. Bandyopadhyay et al., 2024).
 In particular, Kilpua et al. (2024) performed an extensive permutation entropy and complexity analysis study of different types of solar wind using 1 au measurements for the period 1997-2022.
-They found that at large scales (i.e. fluctuations at time lags of a few minutes), magnetic clouds clearly exhibited the lowest entropies and highest Jensen-Shannon complexities, while fast wind streams were the most stochastic.
+They found that at large scales (i.e. fluctuations at time lags of a few minutes), magnetic clouds clearly exhibited the lowest entropies and highest complexities, while fast wind streams were the most stochastic.
 At smaller scales, turbulent features were more similar.
-In their analysis of fractal dimenisons/dimensions, Muñoz et al. (2018) found that magnetic clouds similarly stood out from other solar wind types, with the clouds displaying a distinctive monofractal behaviour.
-Macek (2010) investigated the fractal nature of the solar wind, and argued that solar wind fluctuations showed signatures of low-dimensional attractor.
-However, the studies using Jensen-Shannon complexity have thus far found no signatures of low dimensional attractor structure within solar wind.
+In their analysis of fractal dimenisons, Muñoz et al. (2018) found that magnetic clouds similarly stood out from other solar wind types, with the clouds displaying a distinctive monofractal behaviour.

 The Jensen-Shannon complexity analysis is only one of a number of methods to investigate the nature of fluctuations.
 Others include the visibility graph (VG) (Lacasa et al., 2008), a method that transforms the analysed time series into a graph that permits investigation of underlying patterns and estimation of complexity.
 The method is based on determining whether two values in the time series are 'visible', i.e. connected.
 A special case of the VG method is the horizontal visibility graph (HVG) (Luque et al., 2009), where connections are made based on a more simple rule for 'visibility' than in the traditional VG.
 The HVG technique can be used in combination with the Fisher information measure (FIM; Fisher, 1925; Ravetti et al., 2014) to study the complexity of a time series.
 The FIM is a more local measure than Shannon entropy as it compares consecutive values to each other.
 Thus, the ordering of the distribution is important in Fisher's approach.
-FIM has previously been used in the field of heliophysics by Balasis et al. (2016, 2023b) who used entropy and Fisher information to study geomagnetic jerks and geomagentic activity indices, respectively.